Selenium Java SDK

 2configuration.setIncludeShadowDOM(true);

-When set to true, the accessibility tests run analysis on iframes that exist inside the page.
-Default is false.
+When true, accessibility analysis includes iframe that exist inside the page.

 1EvincedConfiguration configuration = new EvincedConfiguration();